getodk/docs/odk1-src/collect-forms.rst

 .. _pulling-forms-with-briefcase:

-Pulling Forms Into Briefcase
+Pulling Forms into Briefcase
 -----------------------------

-:doc:`ODK Briefcase  <briefcase-using>` is a desktop application that can be used to aggregate filled forms.
+:doc:`ODK Briefcase  <briefcase-using>` is a desktop application that can be used to pull filled forms to your local computer.
 You will first need to :ref:`transfer the filled forms to your computer <pull-from-collect>`.
 This will not update the state of the form to :formstate:`Sent`.

 .. _deleting-forms: